From Our Family to Yours

 David is the Master Craftsman of Traditions Workshop.
 His experience began at age of 12 when he started “throwing a hammer” for his father.
 After learning home, barn and fence construction from his dad he joined the USAF which allowed him to travel and thus began a life long process of learning crafts from the different cultures he experienced.
-He picked up stain glass design and typography in England, studied carving in Germany, timber-frame construction in Canada … and the process continues as he meets new people and sees other’s work.
+He picked up stain glass design and typography in England, studied carving in Germany, timber-frame construction in Canada, blacksmithing in the Carolinas … and the process continues as he meets new people and sees other’s work.
 During one of his travel adventures he was in Stockholm and he met the love of his life, Anna.
 David teaches woodshop (homeschooler class), blacksmithing, and apprenticeships.